Anjum9694/Fili-Fili-Project/README.md

 ## License

 This project is licensed under the Creative Commons License.
+This means that it is free for non-commercial use, you must give appropriate credit, and it must be distributed under the same license.
+It is prohibited to use it for commercial purposes.

+It is important to note that under this license, derivative works must be shared under the same license.
+This means that if you make any changes to the project, you must share those changes with the community and allow others to use and build upon the code.

+Please note that Maldives Polytechnic retains ownership of the code and reserves the right to make changes to the license in the future.

 ![alt text](https://upload.wikimedia.org/wikipedia/en/a/aa/Maldives_Polytechnic_Logo.jpg)   <img src="https://mirrors.creativecommons.org/presskit/buttons/88x31/png/by-nc-sa.png" width="255" height="100">